-Four years ago I was standing outside a bar in Philadelphia with a few of my buddies who are chefs and had just gotten off of work.
+Four years ago I was standing outside a bar in Philadelphia with a few buddies who are chefs and had just gotten off of work.
 It was probably close to 1 or 1:30am - the time most bar patrons have begun that gradual decline from the pleasant “sing me a song you're the piano man” level of intoxication into more of that “You don't know me!" level of insobriety…which is why we were OUTside the bar as opposed to INside the bar.

 So, there we were, standing by the front door catching up and sharing funny stories and I notice this homeless guy sitting a few feet away on the ground with his back against the wall and an empty cardboard vegetable case placed on the sidewalk in-front of him.
 Our eyes met and he looked at me, with his hands pushed deeply into his jacket pockets, as if to say: “ Can you help me out?” (as homeless guys in Philly at 2:00 in the morning usually do).

 I think there are generally two options with regard to how one might respond to panhandlers at any time of day.
 You can either ignore them and pretend like you didn't see them or you can be a little more of a human being about it by looking them in the eye and saying “I’m sorry.
 I don't have any cash on me.”
 And that’s what I usually do… not only because I don’t want be less human or because I don't want to give strangers the money I worked so hard for, but also because I usually don’t have any cash on me.

 But this time was different.
 I did have cash on me.
 I had just flown into Philly from Sioux Falls that morning and when I’m traveling, I usually hit an ATM to get some cash.